Hooge History, Family Crest & Coats of Arms

-England, this name is derived from the animal and is there a metonymic surname (a surname derived from the principle object associated with a trade or occupation), in Scotland it is derived from the Old English word hoga, which means prudent.
+Hooge is an ancient Viking-Scottish name for a careful and prudent person.
+While in England, this name is derived from the animal and there it is a metonymic surname (a surname derived from the principle object associated with a trade or occupation), in Scotland it is derived from the Old English word hoga, which means "prudent."
 A broad and miscellaneous class of surnames, nickname surnames referred to a characteristic of the first person who used the name.
-They can describe the bearer's favored style of clothing, appearance, habits, or character.
+They can describe the bearer's favoured style of clothing, appearance, habits, or character.

 Early Origins of the Hooge family